gzachariadis/Windows-10/README.md

 This is my current working drivers that I have no problem with, as of the latest release.

-- NVIDIA Driver
+- NVIDIA Driver :

-- Wifi & Bluetooth Driver
+- WiFi & Bluetooth Driver :

 ## Registry Tweaks